FabioLusha/video-neurosymbolic/README.md

 - Process existing scene graphs for question answering and reasoning
 - Compatible with various LLMs through Ollama
 - Configurable prompting strategies for different tasks
+- Support for multiple dataset types (STAR and CVRR)

 ## TODO